Listed below are the educational loan programs that Emporia State University currently participates in.

-As of August 9, 2013, the subsidized interest rate and unsubsidized interest rate was changed to 3.86% for undergraduates.
-Graduate students are not eligible for interest subsidies as of July 1, 2012, and the unsubsidized interest rate for graduate students was changed to 5.41%.
-Please note that the interest rates also changed from fixed to variable-fixed, meaning that the interest rate can change every July 1, but any loan taken under that rate will remain fixed for the life of the loan.
-While signed into law on August 9, 2013, the interest rates are retroactive and affect any loan taken on or after July 1, 2013.
-Also, as of July 1, 2013, origination fees of 1.051% for Direct Stafford Loans will be charged to all borrowers for loans that were first disbursed before December 1, 2013.
-New loans whose first disbursement is on or after December 1, 2013 will have an origination fee of 1.072%.
+As of August 9, 2013, the subsidized interest rate and unsubsidized interest rate was changed to 3.86% for undergraduates loans whose first disbursement is before July 1, 2014.
+For undergraduate students whose first disbursement is on or after July 1, 2014 the interest rate will be 4.66%.
+Graduate students are not eligible for interest subsidies as of July 1, 2012, and the unsubsidized interest rate for graduate students was changed to 5.41% for loans whose first disbursement is before July 1, 2014.
+For graduate students whose first disbursement is on of after July 1, 2014 the interest rate will change to 6.21% Please note that the interest rates also changed from fixed to variable-fixed, meaning that the interest rate can change every July 1, but any loan taken under that rate will remain fixed for the life of the loan.
+Also, as of December 1, 2013 an origination fee of 1.072% for Direct Stafford Loans will be charged to all borrowers for loans that were first disbursed before October 1, 2014.
+New loans whose first disbursement is on or after October 1, 2014 will have an origination fee of 1.073%.

 Eligibility for Direct Stafford loans will be detailed on your award letter, and you must utilize BuzzIn to accept the award offer.
 Once a loan has been accepted, the Office of Student Financial Aid and Scholarships will create a loan application on your behalf with the Department of Education.
 The loan is not considered valid until the student has completed a Master Promissory Note (MPN) which serves as your application and promise to repay the loan.
 The MPN can be completed by going to http://www.studentloans.gov.
 In addition to the MPN, students must also complete Direct Entrance Loan Counseling at least once at ESU.
 Entrance Loan Counseling serves as a review of your rights and responsibilities as a Direct Stafford loan borrower, and loan proceeds cannot be disbursed unless a student has completed it.
 This requirement can also be completed by going to http://www.studentloans.gov/.

-You have the right to cancel all or a portion of Direct Stafford loan proceeds by contacting the Office of Student Financial Aid prior to disbursement or 14 days after disbursement.
+You have the right to cancel all or a portion of Direct Stafford loan proceeds by contacting the Office of Financial Aid, Scholarships, & Veterans Services prior to disbursement or 14 days after disbursement.

 |<<back to top>>|